Yard and Drainage Solutions

 Below a few inches of grass and topsoil, most of us have very dense clay soil, which is why water stands in the yard, sometimes for days after a heavy rain.
 This standing water is a nuisance, robbing you of the use of the yard, and creating a mosquito breeding ground.

 Standing water can also lead to long term effects such as killing your grass or plants and ultimately working against your home to direct water toward your foundation.
-It is important to have a proper drainage system in place to control the excess standing water or even look int installing and underground drain.
+It is important to have a proper drainage system in place to control the excess standing water or even look into installing an underground drain.

 Sump Pump Discharge Line Freezes